mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 ### 6.C.
 Upload/backup files via PowerShell ###

-With PowerShell, you have several options of how to go about uploading your files.
+With PowerShell, you have several options for uploading your files.

 -   Copy specific files from a single folder or multiple directories.